THE NEW HAVEN INDEPENDENT

 She arrived in New Haven when she was 12; she considers herself “very lucky” to have ended up here.
 Not long after arriving, she was walking in East Rock with a friend and came across a scene in which a dog had been injured — hit by a car, maybe — and there was an ambulance crew there, taking care of the animal.

-“In Beirut,” she said, “a building could blow up and nobody would come.”
+“In Beirut,” her mom noted, “a building could blow up and nobody would come.”

 She grew up surrounded by music, and not only the pop music she heard on the radio.
 While she lived in the Middle East, she heard “a lot of Bollywood,” she said.
 As she got older, there were Stan Getz and Jethro Tull records.
 Keith Jarrett.
 Thelonious Monk.
 Frank Zappa: “Sheik Yerbouti, I think it was,” she said.